RamenVentures/Operating-Manual/README.md

 ---

 ### Learning
-Step 3 is to learn more about your target market and their problems, right from the user.
+Step 3 is to talk to users in your target market to learn more about them and their problems.

 #### Goal
 To develop a first-hand knowledge of your target market and their problems.